fketelaars/IIDR-Stats-Warehouse/README.md

 * asHostName: Host name or IP address of the server running the Access Server.
 * asUserName: User name to connect to the Access Server.
 * asPassword: Password for the Access Server user.
 Please specify the password in its readable format; when the utility runs it will automatically encrypt the password and update the property.

+Dependent on whether you want to log subscription status, metrics and event logs in database tables and/or comma-separated value files, you need to set the properties to connect to the database.
+The database properties are:
 * dbHostName: Host name or IP address of the server running the database that will hold the statistics
 * dbPort: Port of the database
 * dbDatabase: Name of the database